 A local pastor has been left homeless after fire gutted his five-bedroom house Tuesday in East End, killing his cat of 17 years.

-Pastor Marquis McLaughlin stood in the front yard of his Grand Cayman home Wednesday with supporters, McFarlane Conolly of Faith and Hope Ministers and Delmeria Bodden of Community Development, waiting for police and fire service personnel to allow him to enter the building.
+Pastor Marquiss McLaughlin stood in the front yard of his Grand Cayman home Wednesday with supporters, McFarlane Conolly of Faith and Hope Ministers and Delmeria Bodden of Community Development, waiting for police and fire service personnel to allow him to enter the building.
 In the meantime, Pastor McLaughlin is staying with his brother.

 “As Job said, the Lord giveth and the Lord taketh away, blessed by the name of the Lord,” said Mr. McLaughlin, looking a bit tired from the ordeal.